top of page

 Search for your domain name

 First things first, make sure no one else is using the domain name you want.
 While you could check manually, it can be a hassle if your top choice is already taken.
-A domain name search tool saves time and effort by showing you whether your domain is available and suggesting similar options.
+A domain name search tool saves time and effort by showing you whether your domain is available and suggesting similar options (you can also explore the best domain name generators to help you come up with similar domain names).
 These tools also give you pricing details so you can compare your choices and pick the best one for your site.

 Pick a domain registrar

-Once you’ve found the perfect domain name, it’s time to decide where to buy it.
+Once you’ve found the perfect domain name, it’s time to decide where to buy a domain name.
 Not all domain registrars are created equal–pricing, customer support and extra features like privacy protection and domain management can vary.
 Keep these points in mind:

 Pricing